Designers are a bit of a strange breed; believe us, we know.

 Kerning refers to the space in between individual letters within a word.
 Certain letters have a long history of not liking each other very much, so they don’t like to get very close.
 This can leave awkward gaps in your words or even cause them to read as two separate words entirely.

 Other letters have a borderline inappropriate level of attraction and if they get too close will appear to combine and become other letters.
 Some couples that are notorious for being clingy are “r” and “n” as well as “c” and “L” and “I”.
 Keep an eye out for that last one.
-It can really ruin your day.
+Typography errors like this can really ruin your day.

 When designing logos or typesetting headlines, it’s critically important to keep a close eye on the kerning.
 If you aren’t careful, poor kerning will creep in, leave you with a ruined design that goes unnoticed until it’s too late.